leeallennyc/data-structures-fall-2020/final_app_demo/README.md

 ### Observations & Learnings
 * More time is necessary to better understand the SQL queries in Postgres.
-* Additional sketches may be need for the schema design.
+* Additional sketches may be needed for the schema design in all Projects.
 ---
 ### Challenges / Opportunities Next Steps
 * These are sketches for the final.
 More to come.